silent-mobius/Python_Book/98_exercises/02_data_types/README.md

         - your favorite comics hero/villain
           - string explaining why your hero/villain is your hero.(nothing too long, just few words)
       - print that vairable to screen.
-      - check with `in` operator if your name is in the variable.
+      - check with `in` operator if your name is in the list.
         - print it to screen.
   - exit the python environment.
   - enter python environment once again: